zeropaper/visual-fiha/docs/architecture/audio.md

 A utility component for rendering frequency and time-domain visualizations on a canvas.
 It supports additional custom drawing via the `drawExtras` callback.

 ### 5. `Inputs`
 The `Inputs` component integrates microphone and audio file analyzers.
-It collects audio data and transmits it as part of the `inputsdata` message using the `writeInputValues` function.
+It collects audio data and transmits it as part of the `inputsdata` message using the `useWriteInputValues` hook.
+This hook centralizes the logic for managing and transmitting input values, ensuring consistency across components like `MicrophoneAnalyzer`, `AudioFilesAnalyzer`, and `MIDIBridge`.
+By leveraging this hook, the application maintains a modular and efficient architecture for handling audio inputs.

 ## Audio Data in `inputsdata`
 The `inputsdata` message is a structured object that includes real-time audio data.
 The data is organized hierarchically based on the input source and type.
 Below is an example structure: